 Statistic 12: Centralized SaaS management offers clear benefits

 Nearly 9 in 10 IT leaders (88%) believe that a centralized SaaS management solution would offer these three benefits:

 - Simplified processes

 - Shift focus on to strategic initiatives rather than managing SaaS apps

-This is the year to put those beliefs about centralized SaaS management into action.
+This is the year to take these SaaS statistics to heart and put those beliefs about centralized SaaS management into action.
 It’s time for you to take back your time — and control of SaaS apps — with an intelligent SaaS Management Platform.

 Don’t let ineffective SaaS management hurt your company for yet another year.
-Turn to Productiv for intelligent insights into app engagement, usage, compliance, recommendations, benchmarks, and more.
-Productiv is the only SaaS Management Platform powered by SaaS Intelligence.
-Thanks to Productiv, your team won’t spend their time managing SaaS apps — they’ll get to focus on strategic initiatives that create value for your business.
+Turn to Productiv for the data, analytics, and automation you need to govern and rationalize your SaaS portfolio and streamline SaaS procurement.
+With a SaaS Management Platform powered by SaaS Intelligence, your teams can spend less time managing SaaS apps and more time focused on strategic initiatives that create value for your business.

 Want to see how much you could save on SaaS with Productiv?
 Get a complementary, value assessment personalized for your organization.